This is the story of what it’s like to produce line-caught wild king salmon.

 The sea is quite “roll-y” when we’re doing all of this.
 On my first morning, the tea mug went flying, spilling tea everywhere, after hitting a big wave, and I had to find a better way to secure it when it wasn’t in my hands.
 Later in the day, I was also thrown out of my seat and I had to remind myself to hold onto something.
 Always.
 Everything is difficult, but satisfying.

-Yet, in an age in which most of us sit behind a desk and click, few occupations are as fulfilling as producing pure, pristine food.
+Yet, in an age in which most of us sit behind a desk and click a mouse, few occupations are as fulfilling as producing pure, pristine food.

 Day two: By 6:30am, we have bites on all 4 trolling wires.
 “We hit a clatter of king salmon,” Charlie says with the bells ringing.
 There were even 4 kings on one wire.
 “We’re in the cookie jar,” as Charlie likes to call a hole right in the calmer section of water just outside of the bay.
 “The first most important thing in fishing is location.
 The second is location.
 The third is location,” Charlie notes in one of his many lessons for the day.